µP

 Vrailas-Mortimer AD, Aggarwal N, Ahmed NN, Alberts IM, Alhawasli M, Aljerdi IA, ..., Kagey JD.
 2021.
 B.2.16 is a non-lethal modifier of the Dark82 mosaic eye phenotype in Drosophila melanogaster. microPublication Biology.
 10.17912/micropub.biology.000359.

 Please use the APA citation style, i.e. (Author's last name, Year of publication) and list your references alphabetically in the Bibliography.
 We do not accept numbered citations and references.
-For citations with two authors, include both authors' names.
+For citations with two authors, include both authors' names linked with 'and', do not use "&".

 For citations with three or more authors, list only the first author's name followed by et al.